tomjorquera/gupil/README.md

   - [ ] OpenAI and OpenAI-compatible APIs
 - [ ] Configurable quick actions
 - [ ] Complete i18n with at least english and french
+- [ ] Visual indicator when waiting for model
+- [ ] Visual indicator when model error